yanyanzl/cardano/setup tools.md

 sudo sysctl vm.vfs_cache_pressure=10
 `

-# Generate SSH keys (on your local machine which used to remote login to the host--validator server)
+### Generate SSH keys (on your local machine which used to remote login to the host--validator server)

 ssh-keygen -t ed25519

 ssh-copy-id -i $HOME/.ssh/id_ed25519.pub carva@carhost002

+### Hardening SSH configuration
+sudo nano /etc/ssh/sshd_config

+### Then locate and update if needed, all the options below
+Port 6666

+PubkeyAuthentication yes

+PasswordAuthentication no

+PermitRootLogin prohibit-password

+PermitEmptyPasswords no

+X11Forwarding no

+TCPKeepAlive no

+Compression no

+AllowAgentForwarding no

+AllowTcpForwarding no

+KbdInteractiveAuthentication no

+### valite the change
+sudo sshd -t

+sudo systemctl restart sshd

+### diconnect from your server and connect again by:
+ssh carva@carhost002 -p 6666